Emergent Chern-Simons Interactions in 3+1 Dimensions: Actively Chiral Magnetism

 Any harmonic vector field will solve this equation, and very naively one might expect that for small $\lambda$ such fields provide excellent approximate solutions in general.
 But in regions where $\vA$ varies rapidly the second term comes in strongly, and other solutions may be physically appropriate.
 In particular, the boundary conditions one must apply at surfaces where the value of $\lambda$ changes (notably, at boundaries between our chiral magnetic materials and conventional materials, or empty space) one must enforce additional continuity of normal derivatives, beyond what is usually required for harmonic fields, and this may require substantial adjustments of candidate solutions near the boundary.
 Closely related mathematical issues arise in hydrodynamics, where they have stimulated the development of boundary layer theory.

-The solution schema we used in the $\vA\cdot \vB$ problem continues to work in this new context, so we can leverage known solutions of Eqn.\,\eqref{reference_equation} to get solutions of the full ($\kappa \neq 0$) equations in various geometries.
+The solution schema we used in the $\vA\cdot \vB$ problem continues to work in this new context, so we can leverage known solutions of Eq.\,\eqref{reference_equation} to get solutions of the full ($\kappa \neq 0$) equations in various geometries.